Types of Pituitary Tumors

 • Voice deepening in males

-Although rare in children, pituitary tumors that increase growth hormone can lead to gigantism if the child has not reached puberty.
+Diagnosis can take years because the physical changes take place slowly.
+Long-term or untreated acromegaly is a life-threatening disorder.
+Although rare in children, GH-secreting tumors can lead to gigantism if a child has not reached puberty.

-The pituitary produces ACTH, which triggers the adrenal glands, to produce cortisol.
-Cortisol is a body steroid that helps regulate blood pressure, cardiovascular function and the metabolism of proteins, carbohydrates and fats.
+The pituitary gland produces ACTH, which triggers the adrenal glands to produce the steroid cortisol.
+Cortisol helps regulate blood pressure, cardiovascular function and the metabolism of proteins, carbohydrates and fats.
 It also reduces the body’s inflammatory response, helps insulin break down sugar for energy and helps the body respond to stress.

-Pituitary tumors can occur in cells that make ACTH, resulting in excessive cortisol in the body.
-When this occurs, it creates a collection of symptoms known as Cushing’s disease.
+Pituitary tumors in cells that make ACTH cause excessive cortisol production, which creates a collection of symptoms known as Cushing’s disease.

-Although fairly rare, Cushing’s disease affects women five times more than men, and is most common among adults 20 to 50 years old.
-It is also associated with high blood pressure that is often hard to control, diabetes, irritability, anxiety and depression.
-Left untreated, this disease is a fatal disorder.
+Although rare, Cushing’s disease affects women five times more than men.
+It is most common among adults 20 to 50 years old and is associated with high blood pressure that is hard to control, diabetes, irritability, anxiety and depression.
+Cushing’s disease is fatal if left untreated.

 • Bone pain